-A DPO is a vendor who acts as a fulfillment service provider for orders made through an online marketplace.
+A DPO is a vendor who acts as a fulfillment service for orders made through an online marketplace.
 DPOs tend to operate fulfillment warehouses located across the globe where goods will be stored to maximize fulfillment speed.
 A vendor is considered a DPO if they control the essential elements of the transaction between the supplier and recipient, or if they are involved in handling the payment between the supplier and recipient in any way.

-Under the new proposed provisions, as of July 1, 2021, DPOs will be required to register for GST/HST and must collect GST/ HST on most sales of goods from fulfillment warehouses located in Canada.
-This will include collecting GST/HST on sales made by non-registered vendors through their platform when those goods are shipped from a place in Canada to a purchaser in Canada.
+Effective July 1, 2021, DPOs will be required to register for GST/HST and must collect GST/HST on sales of goods that are located in fulfillment warehouses in Canada.
+They must also collect GST/HST on sales made by non-registered vendors through their platform when those goods are shipped from a place in Canada to a purchaser in Canada.

-This process works by deeming the supply made by the nonresident/non-registrant supplier to be made by the DPO.
-Effectively, the DPO is deemed to have supplied the goods to the end customer in Canada, which requires them to collect GST/HST.
-There provisions deem that there is no supply between the nonregistrant and the DPO for use of the DPO's platform so that no tax will apply on any charges from the DPO to the non-resident.
+This process works by deeming the supply made by the nonresident/non-registrant supplier to be made to the DPO.
+Effectively, the DPO is deemed to have supplied the goods, which requires them to collect GST/HST.
+There is no deemed supply between the non-registrant and the DPO for use of the DPO's platform.

-Additional changes are being implemented to avoid embedding tax into the final sales price.
-In particular, when goods are brought across the border for storage at a DPO's premises, the DPO will generally be eligible for an ITC for the GST paid at the border.
+Additional changes are being implemented to avoid embedding additional tax into the final sales price.
+In particular, when goods are brought across the border for storage at a DPO's premises, they are eligible for an ITC on the GST paid at the border.

-Finally, there are expanded disclosure obligations being imposed on DPOs regarding the identity of their non-resident clients, including which of the goods being stored belong to these clients.
+Finally, there are expanded disclosure obligations being placed on DPOs regarding the identity of their non-resident clients, including which of the goods being stored belong to these clients.